MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 1. **Anonymous**
 2. **Recoverable**

-## Adding a Recoverable login to an existing anonymous account
+## Adding a recoverable login to an existing anonymous account

 It is very common for your first login to be an anonymous one.
 This gets your player into the game, friction-free.